roblatour/OMVBackup/README.md

 		./createBackup.sh

-2. via the OMV web interface
-   This requires that a scheduling task has been setup in OMV as noted below and that you manually run it (also as described below).
+2. via the OMV web interface.
+This requires that a scheduling task has been setup in OMV (as described below) and that you manually run that task (also as described below).

 Note: if within OMV, System - Notification - Events Process Monitoring is enabled then a few e-mail alerts will be generated while the backup is running.